MicrosoftDocs/sdk-api/sdk-api-src/content/mfobjects/nf-mfobjects-imfbytestreamproxyclassfactory-createbytestreamproxy.md

 ### -param riid [in]

-The interface identifer (IID) of the interface being requested.
+The interface identifier (IID) of the interface being requested.

 ### -param ppvObject [out]